-- 1. Without prejudice to Articles 14 and 15 of Directive 2000/31/EC, Member States shall ensure that video-sharing platform providers take appropriate measures to: - (a) protect minors from [...] programmes, user-generated videos and audiovisual commercial communications which may impair their physical, mental or moral development; - (b) protect [...] the general public from [...] programmes, user-generated videos and audiovisual commercial communications containing incitement to violence or hatred directed against a group of persons or a member of such a group defined by reference to sex, [...] racial or ethnic origin, nationality, religion or belief, [...] disability, age or sexual orientation;
+- 1. Without prejudice to Articles 14 and 15 of Directive 2000/31/EC, Member States shall ensure that video-sharing platform providers under their jurisdiction take appropriate measures to: - (a) protect minors from [...] programmes, user-generated videos and audiovisual commercial communications which may impair their physical, mental or moral development; - (b) protect [...] the general public from [...] programmes, user-generated videos and audiovisual commercial communications containing incitement to violence or hatred directed against a group of persons or a member of such a group defined by reference to sex, [...] racial or ethnic origin, nationality, religion or belief, [...] disability, age or sexual orientation;

-- (ba) protect the general public from programmes, user-generated videos and audiovisual commercial communications containing the public provocation to commit a terrorist offence as set out in Article 5 of Directive 2017/XXX/EU on combating terrorism; - Member States shall ensure that video-sharing platform providers comply with the 1a. requirements set out in Article 9(1) with respect to audiovisual commercial communications that are marketed, sold and arranged by those video-sharing platform providers.
+- (ba) protect the general public from programmes, user-generated videos and audiovisual commercial communications containing the public provocation to commit a terrorist offence as set out in Article 5 of Directive 2017/XXX/EU on combating terrorism; - 1a.Member States shall ensure that video-sharing platform providers comply with the requirements set out in Article 9(1) with respect to audiovisual commercial communications that are marketed, sold and arranged by those video-sharing platform providers.
 Taking into account the limited control exercised by video sharing platforms over audiovisual commercial communication that are not marketed, sold and arranged by those video sharing platform providers, Member States shall ensure that the video sharing platform providers take appropriate measures to comply with the requirements set out in Article 9(1). - 2. [...]
 For the purposes of paragraphs 1 and 1a, the appropriate measures shall be determined in light of the nature of the content in question, the harm it may cause, the characteristics of the category of persons to be protected as well as the rights and legitimate interests at stake, including those of the video-sharing platform providers and the users having created and/or uploaded the content as well as the public interest.
+The measures shall be practicable and proportionate, taking into account the size of the video-sharing platform service and the nature of the service that is provided.

 [...]
-Such measures shall [...] include, as appropriate:
+Such measures shall [...] include, as appropriate:49

-[...] putting into effect, in the terms and conditions of the video-sharing platform (a) [...] services, [...] the requirements not to incite to violence or hatred as referred to in point (b) of paragraph 1 and not to publicly provoke the commitment of terrorist offences as referred to in point (ba) of paragraph 1, in accordance with Article 6, as well the requirement not to provide content which may impair the physical, mental or moral development of minors, in accordance with Article [...]
-12(1) [...];

-- (aa) putting into effect, in the terms and conditions of the video-sharing platform [...] services, the requirements set out in Article 9(1) for audiovisual commercial communications that are not marketed, sold or arranged by the video-sharing platform providers; - (b) establishing and operating mechanisms for users of video-sharing platforms to report or flag to the video-sharing platform provider concerned the content referred to in paragraph 1 stored or livestreamed on its platform; - (c) establishing and operating age verification systems for users of video-sharing platforms with respect to content which may impair the physical, mental or moral development of minors; - (d) establishing and operating systems allowing users of video-sharing platforms to rate the content referred to in paragraph 1; - (e) providing for parental control systems with respect to content which may impair the physical, mental or moral development of minors; - establishing and operating systems through which providers of video-sharing (f) platforms explain to users of video-sharing platforms what effect has been given to the reporting and flagging referred to in point (b);
+- (a) [...] including and applying, in the terms and conditions of the video-sharing platform [...] services, [...] the requirements not to incite to violence or hatred as referred to in point (b) of paragraph 1 and not to publicly provoke the commitment of terrorist offences as referred to in point (ba) of paragraph 1, in accordance with Article 6, as well as the [...] concept of content which may impair the physical, mental or moral development of minors, in accordance with Article [...]
+12(1) [...]; - (aa) [...] including and applying, in the terms and conditions of the video-sharing platform [...] services, the requirements set out in Article 9(1) for audiovisual commercial communications that are not marketed, sold or arranged by the videosharing platform providers; - (b) establishing and operating mechanisms for users of video-sharing platforms to report or flag to the video-sharing platform provider concerned the content referred to in paragraph 1 stored or livestreamed on its platform; - (c) establishing and operating age verification systems for users of video-sharing platforms with respect to content which may impair the physical, mental or moral development of minors; - (d) establishing and operating systems allowing users of video-sharing platforms to rate the content referred to in paragraph 1;